-The physical size and weight of the Leica Q Typ 116 and the Sony RX100 V are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Leica Q Typ 116 and the Sony RX100 V is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the Q Typ 116 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (43 percent) than the Leica Q Typ 116.
 Moreover, the RX100 V is substantially lighter (53 percent) than the Q Typ 116.
 In this context, it is worth noting that neither the Q Typ 116 nor the RX100 V are weather-sealed.